tanya-jp/tanya-jp.github.io/_teaching/2020-Fall-C-CS.md

 *Fall 2020*

 ## Responsibilities:
-- Preparing Homeworks and Grading Them
+- Preparing Homeworks and Grading Them ([Link to GitHub](https://github.com/tanya-jp/assignments-solutions))
 - Helping Students with Thier Assignments
 - Mentoring Students in the Lab